-- (c) Notwithstanding anything to the contrary in this Agreement, if, after the date hereof, and prior to the Effective Time, the issued and outstanding Company Common Stock or Parent Common Stock shall have been changed into a different number of shares or a different class by reason of any stock split, reverse stock split, stock dividend, reclassification, recapitalization, split-up, combination, exchange of shares or other similar transaction, then the Per Share Cash Consideration and the Per Share Stock Consideration and any other similarly dependent items, as the case may be, shall be equitably adjusted to provide to the holders of Company Common Stock the same economic effect as contemplated by this Agreement prior to such action, and as so adjusted shall, from and after the date of such event, be the Per Share Cash Consideration and the Per Share Stock Consideration or other dependent item, as applicable, subject to further adjustment in accordance with this Section 1.5(c). - (d) Notwithstanding anything in this Agreement to the contrary, at the Effective Time, all shares of Company Common Stock that are owned by the Company as treasury stock or owned by Parent or any direct or indirect wholly owned Subsidiary of Parent (including Merger Sub) shall be cancelled and shall cease to exist and neither the Merger Consideration nor any other consideration shall be delivered in exchange therefor. - 1.6 Merger Sub Capital Stock.
-At and after the Effective Time, each share of common stock of Merger Sub issued and outstanding immediately prior to the Effective Time shall be converted into one share of common stock of the Surviving Corporation. - 1.7 Treatment of Company Equity Awards. - (a) Vested Options.
-Prior to the Closing, the Board of Directors of the Company shall have adopted resolutions (in a form reasonably satisfactory to Parent), and the Company hereby agrees to take all other actions reasonably necessary, to cause, in accordance with the Yodlee, Inc. 1999 Stock Plan, as amended; the Yodlee, Inc. 2001 Stock Plan, as amended; the Yodlee, Inc. 2009 Equity Incentive Plan, as amended; and the Yodlee, Inc. 2014 Equity Incentive Plan, as amended (collectively the "Equity Plans"), each stock option granted thereunder ("Company Stock Option") that is vested and exercisable and that remains outstanding as of immediately prior to the Closing, including Company Stock Options that will become vested as of the Closing (the "Vested Options") to be exercised immediately prior to the Closing in a cashless net exercise with shares of Company Common Stock that would otherwise be received on the exercise of such Vested Option being retained by the Company to cover the exercise price and any applicable tax withholding obligations and to issue the net number of shares of Company Common Stock upon such net exercise to the holder of such Company Stock Option where the value of a share of Company Common Stock for purposes of the foregoing shall be the sum of (i) the Per Share Cash Consideration and (ii) the value of the Per Share Stock Consideration will be used.
-As of the Effective Time, each such share of Company Common Stock shall be converted into the right to receive the sum of (i) the Per Share Cash Consideration and (ii) the Per Share Stock Consideration pursuant to the terms of this Article I. Each Vested Option outstanding immediately prior to the date of exercise, when exercised in accordance with this Section 1.7(a) or otherwise, shall no longer be outstanding, shall automatically be canceled and shall cease to exist.
-The Company agrees to process the exercise of the Vested Options through payroll as appropriate and to remit any necessary withholding amounts that arise upon the exercise of the
+(c) Notwithstanding anything to the contrary in this Agreement, if, after the date hereof, and prior to the Effective Time, the issued and outstanding Company Common Stock or Parent Common Stock shall have been changed into a different number of shares or a different class by reason of any stock split, reverse stock split, stock dividend, reclassification, recapitalization, split-up, combination, exchange of shares or other similar transaction, , then the Per Share Cash Consideration and the Per Share Stock Consideration and any other similarly dependent items, as the case may be, shall be equitably adjusted to provide to the holders of Company Common Stock the same economic effect as contemplated by this Agreement prior to such action, and as so adjusted shall, from and after the date of such event, be the Per Share Cash Consideration and the Per Share Stock Consideration or other dependent item, as applicable, subject to further adjustment in accordance with this Section 1.5(c).

+(d) Notwithstanding anything in this Agreement to the contrary, at the Effective Time, all shares of Company Common Stock that are owned by the Company as treasury stock or owned by Parent or any direct or indirect wholly owned Subsidiary of Parent (including Merger Sub) shall be cancelled and shall cease to exist and neither the Merger Consideration nor any other consideration shall be delivered in exchange therefor.

+1.6 Merger Sub Capital Stock.
+At and after the Effective Time, each share of common stock of Merger Sub issued and outstanding immediately prior to the Effective Time shall be converted into one share of common stock of the Surviving Corporation.

+1.7 Treatment of Company Equity Awards.

+(a) Vested Options.
+Prior to the Closing, the Board of Directors of the Company shall have adopted resolutions (in a form reasonably satisfactory to Parent), and the Company hereby agrees to take all other actions reasonably necessary, to cause, in accordance with the Yodlee, Inc. 1999 Stock Plan, as amended; the Yodlee, Inc. 2001 Stock Plan, as amended; the Yodlee, Inc. 2009 Equity Incentive Plan, as amended; and the Yodlee, Inc. 2014 Equity Incentive Plan, as amended (collectively the "Equity Plans"), each stock option granted thereunder ("Company Stock Option") that is vested and exercisable and that remains outstanding as of immediately prior to the Closing, including Company Stock Options that will become vested as of the Closing (the "Vested Options") to be exercised immediately prior to the Closing in a cashless net exercise price and any applicable tax withholding obligations and to issue the net number of shares of Company Common Stock upon such net exercise to the holder of such Company Stock Consideration and for purposes of determining the value of the Per Share Stock Consideration and for purposes of determining the value of the Per Stare Stock Consideration and (ii) the Per Share Cash Consideration and (ii)